 \section{Conclusion}

-Autophagy penalized likelihood estimation (PLE) solves many of the problems that result from bias in maximum likelihood estimation (MLE); the two we focus on are MADness (self-consuming generation) and unfairness (resulting from unbalanced datasets).
-Future work can focus on additional applications of PLE, such as using it as regularization term to mitigate overfitting.
-Since, in the deep learning case, PLE involves sampling the generative model to evaluate the penalty, future work is needed to allow tractable training of diffusion models, which are expensive to sample from.
+Hypernetwork training is promising for the training of generative models due to its removal of bias, its improvement of representation fairness, and its mitigation of MADness.
+Future work can focus on additional applications of hypernetwork training, such as mitigating overfitting due to the ability of hypernetworks to quantify uncertainty.
+Since hypernetwork training involves sampling the generative model to evaluate the penalty, future work is needed to allow tractable training of diffusion models, which are expensive to sample from.
+Furthermore, future work can explore guidelines for setting and scheduling the PLE penalty $\lambda$ during training.
 By combining unbiased statistical estimation methods with deep learning, we believe we can make artificial intelligence more fair and stable.